-Under the HIPAA (Health Insurance Portability and Accountability Act) law – the only people who will know you have a medical marijuana card will be your doctors and their staff, the dispensary, the Ohio State Board of Pharmacy, caregivers and anyone else you choose to tell.
+Under the HIPPA (Health Insurance Portability and Accountability Act) law – the only people who will know you have a medical marijuana card will be your doctors and their staff, the dispensary, the Ohio State Board of Pharmacy, caregivers and anyone else you choose to tell.
 Your privacy is respected.

 Where will I be able to get my medical marijuana products?